What should I do if I’m having difficulties accessing my Dickinson e-mail through Gateway?

 What do I do if I have questions about my bill?

-If you have any questions or concerns about your billing statement, please direct them to Student Accounts at 717-245-1953 or email@example.com.
-You can also visit the Student Accounts for frequently asked questions and more.
+If you have any questions or concerns about your billing statement, please contact Student Accounts at 717-245-1953 or firstname.lastname@example.org.
+You can also visit the Student Accounts webpage for frequently asked questions and more.